 Moral of the Story — Trust yourself

 The only fail-safe method of buying wine is to accept that there isn’t a fail-safe.
 A highly rated wine (regardless of who or what is giving the rating) is not a guarantee of anything.
 It’s kind of like finding out Santa isn’t real, I know, but instead of despairing, this instead should be freeing.
-Life is about trying new things and if you’re not beholden to rankings or ratings then you literally have a whole world of wine in front you to explore.
+Life is about trying new things and if you’re not beholden to rankings or ratings, then you have a whole world of wine in front you to explore.

-Here’s one universal truth to cling to–everything, and I mean everything, that you ever fell in love with started out at one point as something you hadn’t tried yet.
+Here’s one universal truth to cling to–everything, and I mean everything, that you ever fell in love with started at one point as something you hadn’t tried yet.

 Your favorite experience, food, musician, movie and, yes, wine began at some point as something new to try.
 The only way you ever discovered these joys and pleasures was by putting a foot forward and taking a chance.

 That is why you shouldn’t be afraid to branch out and try something that hasn’t been reviewed or doesn’t have the magical 90+ points/3.5 ratings.
 Whether one critic or a 1000 internet strangers reviewed the wine, none of them are going to have the same palate as you.
 And not a single one is going to be giving you their wallet to make the purchase.